clokman/academic-visualization/Applications in Education.md

 This documents contains examples of cognitive ergonomics in educational settings.
-The focus is communication of sophisticated information in an enjoyable and comprehensible manner.
+The focus is on communication of sophisticated information in an enjoyable and comprehensible manner.

 # Ergonomy in Technical Subjects